How to Get Rid of Bags Under Eyes: Treatment at home or Therapies?

 When to see a doctor - Therapies

-Various wrinkle treatments are used to improve the appearance of puffiness under the eyes.
-These include laser resurfacing, chemical peels and fillers, which may improve skin tone, tighten the skin and rejuvenate the look of bags under the eyes, as the mayo clinic.
+The appearance of puffiness under the eyes can be improved using a variety of wrinkle treatments.
+These include laser resurfacing, chemical peels, and fillers, which, according to the Mayo Clinic, may improve skin tone, tighten the skin, and revive the appearance of bags under the eyes.

-Your doctor will want to rule out other possible causes that can contribute to the swelling, such as thyroid disease, infection or an allergy.
-He or she may refer you to a doctor who specializes in the eyes (ophthalmologist), plastic surgery or plastic surgery of the eyes (oculoplastic surgeon).
+Your doctor will want to rule out any additional potential factors, such as thyroid disease, an infection, or an allergy, that might be causing the swelling.
+He or she might suggest that you see a doctor who specializes in plastic surgery, eye plastic surgery, or both (oculoplastic surgeon).

 Eyelid surgery